-The Duwamish Air Improvement Study for Youth - DAISY
+The Duwamish Air Improvement Study for Youth (DAISY)

 UW researchers and Duwamish Valley community advocates have received a five-year grant from the National Institute for Environmental Health Sciences (NIEHS) to help reduce symptoms of asthma in children who live in the Seattle neighborhoods of South Park and Georgetown.